 - Graduate work at SUNY Oswego and Plattsburgh, with work on Lake Ontario and Lake Champlain; Worked with fish populations and studied the effects of nitrogen and phosphorus on algal populations in Lake Champlain

-Ron Johnson started at DelVal in 1973 and currently serves as chair of the biology department.
+Ron Johnson started at DelVal in 1973.
 He has taught courses in General Biology and Environmental Biology.
 He currently teaches a course in Limnology that he developed in the late 1970s.

 Ron and his wife have been a part of the Doylestown community since 1973 and are the parents of three children, one of whom is a DelVal graduate.